dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 **Return Value**

-The text of the decoded barcode.
+A string representing the text of the decoded barcode.

 ### setText

 Set the text of the decoded barcode.
+The barcode bytes are changed as well to reflect the new text.

 ```java
 void setText(String text);